The image component, whose option icon is shown below, creates an image.

 Click on an image to enter image-editing mode.
-The original image (or a black square if you have not yet chosen an image) is shown, overlaid with a rectangle with four circular handles in its corners, as shown in figure 2.
+The original image (or a black square if you have not yet chosen an image) is shown, overlaid with a rectangle with four circular handles in its corners, as shown below.

 To control the part of the image that will be shown (the cropped area), click on one of the handles and and drag it to resize the rectangle.
 To prevent the aspect ratio (the ratio of width to height) from changing, hold down the shift key when clicking on the handle.
 To move the cropped area, click anywhere inside the rectangle and drag it.

-At the top of the screen is the image-editing toolbar, as shown in figure 3.
+At the top of the screen is the image-editing toolbar, as shown in below.